Financial Poise

 Benefits for the Company

 An ESOP can reduce or even eliminate a company’s corporate tax burden.
 Additionally, since annual contributions to the ESOP are a fully tax-deductible expense, an ESOP company can fund both the principal and the interest payments on an ESOP’s debt service with pre-tax dollars.
-Generally annual contributions are limited to 25% of total qualified payroll.
+Generally, annual contributions are limited to 25% of the total qualified payroll.

-The 100% ESOP-owned S-corporation has a significant competitive advantage.
-They can use the enhanced cash flow from tax savings to be more cost competitive on bids, accelerate debt repayment, expand through acquisitions and attract new talent.
-While it is important to consult with advisors on the legal limitations related to establishing and maintaining 100% ESOP S-corporation status, the long-term benefits can lead to tangible increases in company value which translate directly into material retirement savings for employees.
+While it is essential to consult with advisors on the legal limitations related to establishing and maintaining 100% ESOP S-corporation status, the long-term benefits can lead to tangible increases in company value, which translate directly into material retirement savings for employees.

 Employee-Owned Companies Turn a Better Profit